szmsu2011/comp90072/README.md

 The [report](https://github.com/szmsu2011/comp90072/tree/main/report)
 directory consists of source files for reproducing the PDF report.
-The [R](https://github.com/szmsu2011/comp90072/tree/main/R) directory consists of source files for the functions used and caches.
+The [R](https://github.com/szmsu2011/comp90072/tree/main/R) directory consists of source files for the R functions and workflow caches.
 The [data-bin](https://github.com/szmsu2011/comp90072/tree/main/data-bin) directory holds the binary data files for the project.